Transportation Assistance in Gynecologic Oncology

 Cancer care often requires frequent travel to and from appointments, hospitals, and treatments.
 Many patients, however, do not have consistent access to reliable and affordable transportation methods.
 This is especially true for gynecologic oncology patients—one third of whom experience transportation barriers to care.
 Because of their limited access to transportation, these patients are more likely to have delays in their cancer care, and they are less likely to receive ideal treatment.

 To reduce the impact of transportation barriers, this pilot study implemented a transportation intervention for patients with gynecologic cancer across five University of Pennsylvania gynecologic oncology practices.
-Led by PC3I Faculty Anna Jo Smith, MD, MPH, MSc, researchers used patient portals to screen patients for social determinants of health and identify those with transportation needs.
+Led by PC3I Faculty Anna Jo Smith, MD, MPH, MSc and Emily Ko, MD, MSCR, researchers used patient portals to screen patients for social determinants of health and identify those with transportation needs.
 Patients who screened positive were then referred to a ride-sharing service called RideHealth.
 Rides to and from clinic visits, chemotherapy, radiation sessions, or surgical procedures were scheduled by the clinical team, and patients received updates from their driver via text messages in their preferred language.

 Susan (Simcha) Rudolph Ovarian Cancer Patient Assistance Program